 Recruit strategically chosen partners for your ecosystem

 Assess your current channel partner network and your objectives for the program.
-Where are there gaps?
-For example, if you want to branch into the UK, it may be helpful to have UK-based partners.
+Where are there gaps in your existing sales ecosystem?
+For example, if you want to build your brand’s presence in the UK, it may be helpful to have UK-based partners.

 Similarly, are there areas in which you’ve saturated the market?
 A good indicator of this is if channel conflicts (or attempted duplicative registrations) regularly arise between different partners and/or your Direct Sales team.